Depending on your program of study, there are a number of sources of support for OISE students.

 OISE offers funding packages to registered students in the first year of full-time non-professional MA programs and for the first four years* of study in the PhD program (excluding the Flexible-time PhD).
 This financial package is part of OISE’s ongoing commitment to support students to be successful, and is intended to help offset the costs of graduate education.

-This Funding Package may be comprised of external scholarships, OISE fellowships, funding grants, and/or employment opportunities.
+This Funding Package may be composed of external scholarships, OISE fellowships, funding grants, and/or employment opportunities.
 Funding packages are subject to terms and conditions.
-It is a student responsibility to ensure that they are fully aware of the terms, conditions and procedures pertaining to the Graduate Funding Package as found on the OISE Graduate Student Funding website.
+It is a student responsibility to ensure that they are fully aware of the terms, conditions and procedures pertaining to the Graduate Funding Package as found on the OISE Graduate Student Funding website

 Scholarships, Awards and Bursaries

-Notices pertaining to awards, other than those listed here, are posted on the OISE Graduate Student Funding website.
+Notices pertaining to awards, other than those listed here, are posted on the OISE Tuition & Financial Support website.
 In addition, a comprehensive listing of University of Toronto award opportunities is available on the Award Explorer website.

 OISE Awards Available Faculty-Wide

-For information about eligibility, applications and deadlines for the following Faculty-wide awards, and for a list of awards available to specific departments, please visit the OISE Tuition and Financial Support website.
+Visit the OISE Tuition & Financial Support website for information about eligibility, applications and deadlines for the following Faculty-wide awards, and for a list of department-specific awards.

 External Scholarships